 What can be composted?

-Relatively any organic material can be composted, at the same time, certain items break down more hastily than others.
-Food scraps, take as an example, fruits and vegetables, coffee grounds, and eggshells are all ideal candidates for composting.
-Yard waste like leaves, grass clippings, and twigs can furthermore be composted.
+Relatively, any organic material can be composted; however, certain items break down more hastily than others.
+Food scraps, such as fruits and vegetables, coffee grounds, and eggshells, are all ideal candidates for composting.
+Yard waste like leaves, grass clippings, and twigs can also be composted.

 How to start composting